wiboticalex/pycyphal/docs/pages/demo.rst

 The reader is assumed to have at least skimmed through *The UAVCAN Guide* beforehand.
 See `uavcan.org <https://uavcan.org>`_ for details.

-This demo has been tested against GNU/Linux and Windows; it is also expected to work with any major OS.
+This demo has been tested against GNU/Linux and Windows; it is also expected to work with any other major OS.

 Custom data types